The battle for your wrist is on. But what should you look for in a smartwatch? Use these tips to pick the best device for your needs and budget.

 Special Features: Fitness, Voice and More

-As fitness trackers like the Fitbit and Jawbone continue to attract attention, smartwatch makers are getting in on the action by integrating activity-monitoring functions.
-Some smartwatches depend on your smartphone to track things like steps taken, such as Pebble with the Runkeeper app and the Sony SmartWatch 2 with the Runtastic app.
+As fitness trackers continue to attract attention, smartwatch makers are getting in on the action by integrating activity-monitoring functions.
+Some smartwatches depend on your smartphone for activity tracking, but most at least have a built-in pedometer for tracking steps.

 Battery Life and Charging

-The longest-lasting smartwatches tend to run for about 4 to 5 days on a charge, including those models with either E-Ink displays or Qualcomm's Mirasol-screen Toq device.
-Most smartwatches with color screens tend to last 1 to 3 days between charges, so you'll want to consider how often you're willing to keep plugging in your watch.
+Smartwatches with e-paper displays run for about four to five days on a charge.
+However, most smartwatches with color screens tend to last one to two days between charges (and sometimes less than one day), so you'll want to consider how often you're willing to keep plugging in your watch.

-Those watches with voice capabilities won't last nearly as long when you use them as phones, but that's to be expected.
-The Neptune Pine, for example, is rated for 6 hours of talk time on 3G.
+Watches with voice capabilities won't last nearly as long when you use them as phones, but that's to be expected.
+The Apple Watch lasts about 18 hours of mixed use on a charge.

 As for charging, we prefer smartwatches that use micro USB, because it's easier to find a cable when you don't have the one that came with your device handy.
 The Alcatel OneTouch watch uses a clever full-size USB charging port, so you can plug it right into your laptop or other charger.